jmcdani/giab-chrXY-benchmark/docs/README_chrXY-smVar_Benchmark.md

 Email: jennifer.mcdaniel@nist.gov

 ### Dates of Data Collection
-[MM-DD-YYYY to MM-DD-YYYY]
+[2022 to 2023-09-25]

 ### Background
 The chrXY small variant benchmark for SNV's and small indels less than 50bp in size was created using the T2T HG002 complete assembly of chromosomes X and Y. This benchmark includes more challenging regions, like segmental duplications, that were excluded from previous GIAB benchmarks.
-The benchmark includes 94.48892% of X and 63.28961% of Y in GRCh38, of 294 medically relevant genes on these chromosomes, 270 are >90% included and 251 are >99% included in the XY small variant benchmark regions, as well as some challenging regions like 68.23813% of segmental duplications, 0.1549578 of satellite DNA, 99% of XTR.
-A higher fraction - 4.8723613% - of indels are large indels 15 to 49 bp in size compared to the v4.2.1 benchmark - 2.6117621%.
-Also, a higher fraction - 30.3060056% - of indels are in tandem repeats compared to the v4.2.1 benchmark - 20.895619%.
+The benchmark includes 94.5% of X and 63.3% of Y in GRCh38, of 294 medically relevant genes on these chromosomes, 270 are >90% included and 251 are >99% included in the XY small variant benchmark regions, as well as some challenging regions like 68.2% of segmental duplications, 0.2% of satellite DNA, 99% of XTR.
+A higher fraction (4.9%) of indels are large indels 15 to 49 bp in size compared to the v4.2.1 benchmark (2.6%).
+Also, a higher fraction (30.3%) of indels are in tandem repeats compared to the v4.2.1 benchmark (20.9%).

 ### Data Usage